ProxyFileSF/Revive-Station/README.md

 ## Contributing

-Although this project is currently inactive, we welcome contributions to improve **Revive-Station**!
+Although this project is currently inactive, contributions from the community are highly appreciated!
 Here's how you can help:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: `git checkout -b feature-name`